genepattern/tfsites.CompareAcrossSeqsFromGenomicVariants/docs/v1/index.md

 ## Methodology

+Reference and alternate sequences will be extracted based on the genomic coordinates provided.
+The size of the sequence extracted will depend on the window size, which is based on the length of the binding sites being analyzed.
+Each pair of ref/alt sequences will be analyzed separately.

 Enhancers that will be compared are labeled with groups – wild-type, control and test.
 Control sequences have sequence variation but have the same function (ie, sequence changes do not alter enhancer activity).
 Test sequences have sequence variation and drive differential enhancer activity.
 When a control group is available, it is helpful as it allows you to see which binding sites that uniquely arise in the sequence variants that drive differential expression.
 Sites that arise in both control and test groups are not as interesting.
 If a wild-type is provided, the analysis will report how all binding sites relate to the wild-type.